satra/NiPyPe-Paper/nipype_paper.rst

 interested in applications.

 The uniform access to Interfaces and the ease of use of Workflows in NiPyPe helps with training new staff.
-Encapsulation provided by Workflows allows users to gradually increase the level of details when learning how to perform neuroimaging analysis.
+Composition provided by Workflows allows users to gradually increase the level of details when learning how to perform neuroimaging analysis.
 For example user can start with a “black box” Workflow that does analysis from A-Z, and gradually learn what the sub-components (and their sub-components) do.
 Playing with Interfaces in an interactive console is also a great way to learn how different algorithms work with different parameters without having to understand how to set them up and execute them.

 .. figure:: images/image03.png
    :align: center